How your occupation could affect your car insurance

 What does your job title say about you?
 Well, quite a lot as far as your car insurance provider is concerned

-That’s the finding of research from Gocompare.com (opens in new tab), which has discovered large discrepancies in the prices people in similar-sounding occupations pay for car insurance.
+That’s the finding of research from Gocompare.com, which has discovered large discrepancies in the prices people in similar-sounding occupations pay for car insurance.

 Take the building trade – ‘bricklayer’, ‘builder’ or ‘construction worker’ seem fairly interchangeable.
 But quotes carried out on Gocompare.com state that the average premium for a construction worker could be £89 more than that of a bricklayer.